About Dig In

 Founder & Director

-Kyle Zegel grew up in a suburb north of Boston and attributes his father’s Sicilian family of imbuing within him the love of all things food and the understanding that cooking is one of the greatest ways to express care and respect for those around you.
+Kyle Zegel grew up in a suburb north of Boston and attributes his father’s Sicilian family of imbuing within him the motto “food is love” which has become the moral backbone of his work.

-Kyle has a combined decade of experience in food systems education, commercial vegetable and livestock production, and food access program coordination.
-When he isn’t working hard at Dig In, he enjoys spending time hiking and playing outdoors, cuddling with his cats and a good book, making music and performing on stage, and cooking for loved ones.
+Kyle’s combined decade of experience in food systems education, commercial vegetable and livestock production, food access program coordination, and in-depth understanding of local food systems has proven indispensable to the schools he works with.
+When he isn’t working hard at Dig In, you can find him organizing to support human rights and the climate, gardening, hiking, cuddling with his cats and a good book, making music, and cooking for loved ones.